sekharallampati/PEGA/README.md

 # PEGA
+Repository for pega knowdge documents, articles, code example etc.
-Synataxes for functions and  methods and properties
+Synataxes for functions and  methods and propertie.